So-Called Dollars

 Previously listed in aluminum.

-World's Columbian Exposition Liberty Head Dollar.
+World's Columbian Exposition Liberty Head Dollar, in gilt low relief and white metal.

 HK-222b.
 White Metal.

-Previously listed in bronze, gilt, and aluminum.
+Previously listed in bronze, gilt, and aluminum high relief, plus bonze and aluminum low relief.

-World's Columbian Exposition Saint Gaudens Dollar.
+World's Columbian Exposition Saint Gaudens Dollar, in aluminum.

 HK-223a.
 Aluminum.